galaxyproject/training-material/topics/climate/tutorials/fates-jupyterlab/tutorial.md

 > cd $HOME/ctsm_cases/fates_alp1
 > ./case.setup
 > ./case.build
-> ./xmlchange STOP_OPTION=nmonths            # set the simulation periods to "years"
+> ./xmlchange STOP_OPTION=nmonths            # set the simulation periods to "nmonths"
-> ./xmlchange STOP_N=6                       # set the length of simulation, i.e, how many years
+> ./xmlchange STOP_N=6                       # set the length of simulation, i.e, how many months
 > ./case.submit > case_submit.out 2>&1
 > ```
 > The step above can take a lot of time because it needs to compile and run the FATES model.